eegsynth/eegsynth/README.md

 and is therefor not friendly for those not familiar with such an approach.

-When you start an project with the EEGsynth, consider doing it together with in a group of people that have knowledge and experience complimentary to you, in particular within electrophyiology, neuroscience or psychology, programming, computer science and signal processing.
+When you start an project with the EEGsynth, consider doing it together with in a group of people that have knowledge and experience complimentary to yours, such as in electrophyiology, neuroscience, psychology, programming, computer science or signal processing.

 Since December 2018, the EEGsynth is registered as a legal _Association_ with the French authorities.
 More information can be found at [our website](https://www.eegsynth.org).